 Regardless of age, you are able to train your brain to continuously generate new cells and new connections.
 Like any muscle in the body, the brain needs regular exercise and challenge to continue growing and functioning at a high level.
 Scientists at Massachusetts Institute of Technology found that maintaining mental sharpness requires participating in frequent and challenging tasks that target areas of the brain rarely used.
 For example, learning a new language, taking an adult education class, playing a musical instrument, or completing a crossword puzzle all stimulate the creation of new neurological pathways that increase* mental capacity and maintain mental function and cognitive function.

 Keep Your Brain Sharp With The Five Ws

 Keeping your brain healthy is important, but sometimes you just need a way to remember important information.
 My number one tip for remembering important information and keeping memory sharp is to utilize the 5 Ws.
 In other words, when important information requires storing in your memory, attach the info to specific questions that you can answer; you can easily achieve this by asking yourself the following questions:

 - What happened?

 - Why did that happen?

 The 5 w’s works by providing your brain with “anchors” – or specific words (who, what, when, where, and why) to attach specific information to.
 While using this tip will require some initial practice – once mastered, your brain will create specific neural paths that use the 5 w’s to quickly and accurately access the important information you decide to attach to them.

-So, keep your brain strong and healthy by eating foods rich in antioxidants and omega-3 fatty acids, engaging in regular physical and mental exercise, and by unleashing your inner detective by asking who, what, when, where, and why.
+So, keep your Brain Sharp and strong and healthy by eating foods rich in antioxidants and omega-3 fatty acids, engaging in regular physical and mental exercise, and by unleashing your inner detective by asking who, what, when, where, and why.